We celebrated International Coffee Day a few days ago.

 6. Why World Coffee Day Matters

-Beyond celebration it is an important day to aware farmers about their rights and fair value.
+Beyond celebration, it is an important day to raise awareness among farmers about their rights and fair value.

 It wouldn’t be an exaggeration to call farmers the backbone of this industry.

-So they can trade better and not get manipulated into selling their harvest and labor cheap.
+So they can trade more effectively and not be manipulated into selling their harvest and labor cheaply.

 We can achieve this goal by being considerate of these three things:

-Sustainable sourcing and packaging is the way to go.
+Sustainable sourcing and packaging are the way to go.

-As a responsible human being, it is our duty to be conscious to avoid harming the mother earth and leave something for the future generations.
+As responsible human beings, it is our duty to be mindful of avoiding harm to Mother Earth and to leave something for future generations.

 If you’re in the coffee business, invest in eco-friendly packaging.

-If you’re a consumer, buy brands that use in eco-friendly packaging.
+If you’re a consumer, buy brands that use eco-friendly packaging.

 Ethical sourcing means the beans are obtained through practices that ensure fair treatment and compensation for farmers.